CodeURJC-DAW-2018-19/santatecla-itinerarios-1/README.md

     All our URLs will start with: https://localhost .
     Then all our URLs related to the REST API will have the following format: first, it will be /api and then it will be / (the entity to which you want to access).

+## How to install docker

+- Go to docker website
+- Depending on your system, download docker toolbox
+- Select in which folder will be installed docker toolbox
+- In settings, select components you need to install
+- Install it and docker will be ready to use